-Dupixent is a monoclonal antibody (mAb) that targets the interleukin-4 (IL-4) receptor alpha subunit (IL-4Rα) and blocks the intercellular signalling of IL-4 and IL-13, cytokines that help maintain the immune response of Th2 cells.
+Developed utilising Regeneron’s proprietary VelocImmune technology, Dupixent is a fully human monoclonal antibody (mAb) that targets the interleukin-4 (IL-4) receptor alpha subunit (IL-4Rα) and blocks the intercellular signalling of IL-4 and IL-13.
+These cytokines help maintain the immune response of Th2 cells.

-IL-4 and IL-13 drive the type 2 inflammation that plays a crucial role in atopic dermatitis, asthma, chronic rhinosinusitis with nasal polyposis (CRSwNP), and oeosinophilic oesophagitis.
+IL-4 and IL-13 drive away the type 2 inflammation that plays a crucial role in atopic dermatitis, asthma, chronic rhinosinusitis with nasal polyposis (CRSwNP) and oeosinophilic oesophagitis.

 The drug blocks IL-4 and IL-13 signalling and successfully mitigates the symptoms of atopic dermatitis and asthma.

 The FDA’s initial approval of the drug for moderate to severe atopic dermatitis in adults was based on results from the global Liberty AD clinical programme, which included about 3,000 patients in Phase III trials SOLO I, SOLO II and CHRONOS.